-If humans continue to eat meat, at least our pets are eating food that was already going to waste.
+If humans continue to eat meat, at least our pets are eating food that is already going to waste.

 We have, however, fed our pets better quality meat, which is good news for them but bad for the planet.
 Over 26 million people could benefit if we repurposed just 25% of the meat given to cats and dogs in the US.

-The solutions listed above are positive steps we can make now to lessen the impact our pets have on the world.
+The solutions listed above are positive steps we can make now to lessen our pets’ impact on the world.

-It is important that our pets are considered when thinking about humanity’s impact on the environment.
+Our pets must be considered when considering humanity’s environmental impact.
 There are changes we can make to their diet, as well as our own, which can help to protect the planet.